top of page

 By bringing together different types of transport, mobility hub schemes provide a focal point for communities to access useful facilities, shared mobility and local information.

-Keynote: A mobility vision for a connected city
+Welcome: A mobility vision for a connected city

-Building a mobility hub network
+Keynote: Building a mobility hub network

 West of England Mayoral Combined Authority (WECA) is delivering one of the biggest mobility hub networks in the UK.
 Installed across the West of England as part of the Future Transport Zone (FTZ) initiative, the £28m programme is funded by the Department for Transport (DfT).
 It aims to modernise and integrate sustainable transport across South Gloucestershire and North Bristol.
+The day starts with a project presentation that covers issues such as:

 • Delivering a consistent mobility hub design